Lab 1 - Exercise 4 - Deploy Microsoft Purview Message Encryption

 -

 Sign into your personal email account in a new window and open the message from Lynne Robbins.
-If you sent this email to a Microsoft account (like @outlook.com) the encryption might be processed automatically, and you’ll see the message automatically.
+If you sent the message to a Microsoft account (such as @outlook.com), it might open automatically.
 If you sent the email to another email service like (@gmail.com), you might have to perform the next steps to process the encryption and read the message.

 [!Note] Note: You might need to check your junk or spam folder for the message from Lynne Robbins.